liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2022-11-09 20:55:36 "The general rule is that the name of a thing should be one level of abstraction higher than the thing itself." --- 99 Bottles of OOP ch03

 - 2022-11-08 19:22:57 [一个好团队](https://sunng.info/blog/yi-ge-hao-tuan-dui.html)

 - 2022-11-08 16:10:58 ["Functional programming imposes discipline upon assignment."](https://medium.com/night-shift/discipline-not-dogma-clean-architecture-d2273e586101#:~:text=Functional%20programming%20imposes%20discipline%20upon,and%20return%20a%20new%20value.)
 Uncle Bob!!!!
 My superman